 I use this herbal infused oil in all kinds of salves, body butter, lip balms, bum sprays, and more!
 You can substitute the Magic Healing Oil into the baby butt balm, bohemi' mama's boobie balm, Salvation Salve (antiseptic Owie Cream, see below), shaving cream, or any other recipe that calls for a liquid oil in it.
 This oil is filled with skin healing herbs that help to minimize and reduce scarring and stretch marks by stimulating the production of collagen at the site of wounds.

 - 1 part lavender buds

-- carrier oil of choice (I like to combine 3 parts olive oil to 1 part unrefined coconut oil for maximum skin healing benefits!)
+- carrier oil of choice (I combine 3 parts olive oil to 1 part unrefined coconut oil)

 - Using one of the oil infusion methods of your choice, infuse herbs into your carrier oil.
 My favorite method when we don’t have a lot of sunlight outside, is in a mason jar, in the warmed oven overnight.